Home / Meat Recipes / Pathar Mete Chorchori - Liver Dish in Bengali Style

-Mete Chorchori - Liver Dish in Bengali style
+Pathar Mete Chorchori - Liver Dish in Bengali Style

-We frequently lean over to some hot, oily food on these bitter winter nights when the temperature is hovering around 10 degrees Celsius.
-Mete chorchori, or liver curry, is the best meal for hectic weekdays when you don't want to spend a lot of time preparing or purchasing fast food.
-After only one attempt, I'll guarantee you can occasionally visit the kitchen.
+We frequently lean toward some hot, oily food on bitter winter nights when the temperature hovers around 10 degrees Celsius.
+Mete Chorchori, or liver curry, is a useful dish for hectic weekdays when you do not want to spend much time preparing a meal or buying fast food.
+After one attempt, you may find yourself returning to the kitchen for it again.

 The status of charchari as a staple of Bengali folk culture will never change.
-And all the food will be in your head, but if you have eaten it or cooked it, it will bring back memories of earlier times and a taste sensation.
-The only way to learn the truth about this is to ask a Bengali.
+For those who have eaten it or cooked it, the dish often brings back memories of earlier times along with a distinct taste sensation.
+The only way to understand this fully is to ask a Bengali.

-Charchari is a type of byanjan 'bengali food item' dried in a very little broth.
+Charchari is a type of byanjan, a Bengali food item cooked down in very little broth.

 "মীনী চড়চড়ি কুমড়াবড়ি |" (কৰিকঙ্কণ )

 Teto, Bata, Chinchki, Vaja, Pora, Pur, Chachhari, Ghant, Siddha, Dal, Jhal, Jhol, Tok, Rasa, Kantha, Paturi, Malaikari, Jhati, Paitha, Dhoka, Shashari, Kalia, Dolma, Bagar, Samasa, etc. are among the traditional foods of Bengal that are prepared in various ways.
 Even 40 years ago, the smell of such cooking filled the entire neighbourhood.
-If a house cooks well, another house gets the bowl.
+If a house cooked well, another house received a bowl.
 Bengalis appreciate sharing just as much as they like eating.

 There are numerous varieties of charchari.

-All porter, labourer, and low-income farmer groups in Bengal preferred eating laal shutki chorchori, or coarse brown rice with red dried fish hot curry.
-It was brought from home in a bowl that had been covered in rags, and is typically kept hung from a tree.
+Porters, labourers, and low-income farmer groups in Bengal often preferred eating laal shutki chorchori with coarse brown rice.
+It was brought from home in a bowl wrapped in cloth and was sometimes hung from a tree until mealtime.

 • Tomato: 1 large